joez2450/sep11-freedom-project/tool/learning-log.md

 * The parenthesis next to the `rect` has to values: width and height.
 Width comes before height in the syntax.
 As for the value inside the `circle` parenthesis, it represents the radius of the shape which has a direct correlation with size: the higher the radius, the bigger the circle.

-* Next Step: To test out sprites and learn more about shapes
+* Next Step: To test out sprites and learn more about shapes + watching youtube videos to guide me through the tool's features
 <!--

 ### X/X/XX: